untitled-brie/bookbot/README.md

 # bookbot

 # what it does:
-1. prints the world count of a `*.txt` file to the console.
+1. prints the world count of a `*.txt` file to the console
-2. prints how many times each alphabet character were used in the `*.txt`
+2. prints how many times each alphabet character were used in the `*.txt` to the console

 # how to run
 1. clone repo